f5devcentral/f5-distributed-cloud-labs-101/testdrive/waf/docs/lab2/wafPolicy.rst

 Create WAF Policy
 =================

-Volterra WAF shares the same WAF engine that is used by F5 BIG-IP WAF and F5 NGINX App.
+Volterra WAF shares the same WAF engine that is used by F5 BIG-IP WAF and F5 NGINX App Protect.

 The Volterra WAF engine provides preset categories of rules to protect your web applications, provides the ability to run in a monitor or blocking mode, prevent